-Ka Paʻakai, 94 Hawaiʻi at 47, P.3d at 1084.
+Ka Pa'akai, 94 Hawai'i at 47, P.3d at 1084.

-- 19. Based on the facts of this case, further analysis under the Ka Pa'akai case is not required for Haseko's Motion, the subject of which is procedural, because the Commission's decision on the Motion is not an "act" or "action" that will affect Native Hawaiian customary and traditional rights under the Ka Pa'akai case. - 20.
+- 19. Further analysis under the Ka Pa'akai case is not required for Haseko's Motion, the subject of which is procedural, because the Commission's decision on the Motion is not an "act" or "action" that will affect Native Hawaiian customary and traditional rights under the Ka Pa'akai case. - 20.
 The LUC concludes that its decision and findings to grant Haseko's Motion is consistent with its duties arising under Article XI, Section 1, Article XI, Section 3, Article XI, Section 7 and Article XII, Section 7 of the Hawai'i State Constitution, based on the records and files in this matter and the factual findings above. - 21.
 Based upon the record and files herein and the findings set forth above, the Commission concludes that Petitioner has met its burden and there is a preponderance of evidence in the record and good cause to support Haseko's Motion.